mongodb/atlas-osb/README.md

 ## Configuration

 Configuration is handled with environment variables.
-Logs are written to `stderr` and each line is in a structured JSON format.
+Logs are written to `stdout/stderr` as appropriate and each line is in a structured JSON format.

 | Variable | Default | Description |
 | -------- | ------- | ----------- |